crispy-coding/angular-golang/README.md

 bash build-and-run.sh
 ```

 Visit http://localhost, click on the "Click me" button and you should see a message saying "Hello from Golang Backend!".
+Clicking the button triggers a simple HTTP request to the Golang backend, demonstrating the working communication between Nginx and the Golang backend inside the Docker container.